If you read our earlier piece on positive punishment, you know that there are different methods of teaching and instilling good habits and behaviors.

 If you’re interested in learning more about positive reinforcement or getting ideas on how to teach the concept to others, check out these YouTube videos:

-1. The Power of Positivity – Brain Games from National Geographic
+The power of positivity - National Geographic

 7 Recommended Books